 Group posts don't have a precise expiry time, but they do have a visibility window.
-Most of a group post's engagement happens in the first 2-3 hours after it's published.
-After that, it gets buried under newer posts in the group feed.
-This means when you post to your joined groups matters, but perhaps not as much as you'd expect.
+Most of a group post's engagement happens in the first 2 to 3 hours after it's published.
+After that, it gets buried.
+Scheduling tools like PilotPoster let you queue posts to go out at these peak windows across multiple groups simultaneously under newer posts in the group feed.

-What matters more: posting consistently to your joined groups, posting content that generates real replies, and using scheduling to hit the right window every time without being glued to your keyboard.
+This means timing matters, but perhaps not as much as you'd expect from general advice about "best posting times."
+What matters most: posting consistently to your joined groups, posting content that generates real replies in that early window, and using scheduling to hit the right time without being available at 8 AM manually every day.

 Facebook group activity follows the rhythm of the workday.
 People check Facebook in the morning before work, during lunch breaks, and in the evening after work.
 The groups they engage with most are the ones that have fresh content when they open the app.